Welcome to the Lair of

 Teaching &c.:

-Each semester, I am the organizer for the Discrete Mathematics Seminar, which is also a section of the Graduate Seminar (MAT 6939) open to graduate students for three hours credit (see me for details).
-In this seminar, speakers speak about mathematical topics ranging from the theory of computation to algebraic topology, from mathematical logic to graph theory; for a sample, see the announcement page for spring.
-We will be meeting every Monday from 3:05 to 3:55 in a room TBA.
+Each semester, I am the organizer for the Discrete Mathematics Seminar, which is also a section of the Graduate Seminar (MAT 6939-001, CRN 14121), which is open to graduate students for three hours credit (see below for details).

 Taking College Courses